adhiddenclue0/ad.hiddenclue0/README.md

 # ad.hiddenclue0
 This repo is dedicated for galaxe quest.
-I want do my task
+I want do my task ptoperly